MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

 If table creation is required, `Database User` or a higher access role must also be assigned.

+> [!NOTE]
->`Ingestor` role only grants permissions to ingest data into an existing table.
-It does not allow creating tables or modifying existing table schema.
-If table schema changes are required, the relevant identity needs to be granted `Database Admin` or `Table Admin` role.
+> `Ingestor` roles only grant permissions to ingest data into an existing table.
+They do not allow creating tables or modifying the schema of an existing table.
+If table schema changes are required, the relevant identity needs to be granted the `Database Admin` or `Table Admin` role.

 |Role                 |PrincipalType        |PrincipalDisplayName